galaxyproject/galaxy-hub/content/news/2024-09-02-ChatGPT/index.md

 ---
 title: 'Using Large Language Models in complex workflows'
 date: '2024-09-02'
-tease: "Use ChatGPT in your analysis on the European Galaxy Server to leverage the Large Language Model in your automated workflows"
+tease: "Use ChatGPT in your analysis on the Galaxy Server to leverage the Large Language Model in your automated workflows"
 hide_tease: false
 authors: Arash Kadkhodaei, Daniela Schneider
 subsites: [global, eu, us, freiburg]